allegro/blog/_posts/2022-06-01-gc-hands-off-my-data.md

 It turns out that as the size of cache item increases, the benefits of using off-heap space grow – all metrics have improved.

 What about cache maximum elements?
-Let's use 200.000B item size and check what happen, when we increase the maximum cache element size, we will test cache for 5000, 10.000 and 15.000 elements:
+Let's use 200.000B item size and check what happens when we increase the maximum cache element size, we will test cache for 5000, 10.000 and 15.000 elements:

 | Cache max elements | Variant | GC cycles count | GC time | Request time (median) | Throughput |